MicrosoftDocs/dynamics365smb-docs/business-central/receivables-collect-outstanding-balances.md

 When you issue a reminder, the data is transferred to a separate page for issued reminders.
 At the same time, reminder entries are posted.
 If interest or an additional fee has been calculated, entries are posted to the customer ledger and the general ledger.

-When a reminder is issued, the entries are posted according to your specifications in the **Reminder Terms** page.
+When a reminder is issued, the entries are posted according to your specifications on the **Reminder Terms** page.
 This specification determines whether interest and/or additional fees are posted to the customer's account and the general ledger.
-Setup in the **Customer Posting Groups** page determines which accounts are posted to.
+Setup on the **Customer Posting Groups** page determines which accounts are posted to.

-For each customer ledger entry on the finance charge memo, an entry is created in the **Reminder/Fin.
+For each customer ledger entry on the finance charge memo, an entry is created on the **Reminder/Fin.
 Charge Entries** page.

-If the **Post Interest** or the **Post Additional Fee** check boxes are selected in the **Reminder Terms** page, then the following entries are also created:
+If the **Post Interest** or the **Post Additional Fee** check boxes are selected on the **Reminder Terms** page, then the following entries are also created:

-- One entry in the **Cust.
+- One entry on the **Cust.
 Ledger Entries** page
 - One receivables entry in the relevant G/L account
 - One interest and/or one additional fee entry in the relevant G/L account